 Social anxiety is also primarily explained by cognitive theorists.
 Individuals with social anxiety disorder tend to hold unattainable or extremely high social beliefs and expectations.
 Furthermore, they often engage in preconceived maladaptive assumptions that they will behave incompetently in social situations and that their behaviors will lead to terrible consequences.
 Because of these beliefs, they anticipate social disasters will occur and, therefore, avoid social encounters (or limit them to close friends/family members) in efforts to prevent the disaster (Moscovitch et al., 2013).
 Unfortunately, these cognitive appraisals are not only isolated to before and during the event.
 Individuals with social anxiety disorder will also evaluate the social event after it has taken place, often obsessively reviewing the details.
 This overestimation of social performance negatively reinforces future avoidance of social situations.

-126.96.36.199.
+220.127.116.11.
 Psychological – Behavioral.
 The behavioral explanation for the development of anxiety disorders is mainly reserved for phobias—both specific and social phobia.
-More precisely, behavioral theorists focus on classical conditioning – when two events that occur close together become strongly associated with one another, despite their lack of causal relationship.
-Watson and Rayner’s (1920) infamous Little Albert experiment is an example of how classical conditioning can be used to induce fear through associations.
-In this study, Little Albert developed a fear of white rats by pairing a white rate with a loud sound.
+More precisely, behavioral theorists focus on respondent conditioning – when two events that occur close together become strongly associated with one another, despite their lack of causal relationship (see Module 2 for an explanation of respondent conditioning).
+Watson and Rayner’s (1920) infamous Little Albert experiment is an example of how respondent conditioning can be used to induce fear through associations.
+In this study, Little Albert developed a fear of white rats by pairing a white rat with a loud sound.
 This experiment, although lacking ethical standards, was groundbreaking in the development of learned behaviors.
-Over time, researchers have been able to replicate these findings (in more ethically sound ways) to provide further evidence of the role of classical conditioning in the development of phobias.
+Over time, researchers have been able to replicate these findings (in more ethically sound ways) to provide further evidence of the role of respondent conditioning in the development of phobias.

-While modeling and classical conditioning largely explain the development of phobias, there is some speculation that the accumulation of a large number of these learned fears will develop into GAD.
-Through stimulus generalization, or the tendency for the conditioned stimulus to evoke similar responses to other conditions, a fear of one item (such as the dog) may become generalized to other items (such as all animals).
+While modeling and respondent conditioning largely explain the development of phobias, there is some speculation that the accumulation of many these learned fears will develop into generalized anxiety disorder.
+Through stimulus generalization, or the tendency for the conditioned stimulus to evoke similar responses to other stimuli, a fear of one stimulus (such as the dog) may become generalized to other items (such as all animals).
 As these fears begin to grow, a more generalized anxiety will present, as opposed to a specific phobia.

 Seeing how prominent the biological and psychological constructs are in explaining the development of anxiety-related disorders, we also need to review the social constructs that contribute and maintain anxiety disorders.
 While characteristics such as living in poverty, experiencing significant daily stressors, and increased exposure to traumatic events are all identified as significant contributors to anxiety disorders, additional sociocultural influences such as gender and discrimination have also received considerable attention, mainly due to the epidemiological nature of the disorder.